CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1- Development/README.md

 ![metamask testnet](assets/metamask_testnet_3.png "metamask_2")

 The informations about the current connected test ETH wallet and  the available test ETH balance seem to be wrong.
-The reviewer thinks that connecting to ETH networks via metamask  does not work properly on the application.
+The reviewer thinks that connecting to ETH networks via metamask  does not work properly in the application.
 But he cannot confirm that since there are no errors indicating it on the web console.
 The page shows an error message (Can't load ethereum contract.
 Please check configuration).This error is most likely due to the missing variables we could not set above.